Arthur Rostron

-Sir Arthur Henry Rostron, KBE, RD, RNR (14 May 1869 – 4 November 1940) was a British merchant seaman and a seagoing officer for the Cunard Line.
-He is best known as the captain of the ocean liner RMS Carpathia, when it rescued hundreds of survivors from the RMS Titanic after the ship sank in 1912 in the middle of the North Atlantic Ocean.
+Sir Arthur Henry Rostron, KBE, RD (14 May 1869 – 4 November 1940) was a British merchant seaman and a seagoing officer for the Cunard Line.
+He is best known as the captain of the ocean liner RMS Carpathia, when it rescued the survivors from the RMS Titanic after the ship sank in 1912 in the middle of the North Atlantic Ocean.

 Rostron won wide praise for his energetic efforts to reach the Titanic before she sank, and his efficient preparations for and conduct of the rescue of the survivors.
 He was awarded a Congressional Gold Medal by the United States Congress, and in 1926, he was appointed Knight Commander of the Order of the British Empire.
 He rose to become the Commodore of the Cunard fleet and retired in 1931.

 History

 Arthur Rostron was born at Bank Cottage, Sharples, a suburb of Bolton, Lancashire, England, to James and Nancy Rostron in 1869.
 He received his education at Bolton Grammar School and Bolton Church Institute.
-In 1884 Rostron then joined the Merchant Navy Cadet School Ship HMS Conway as a cadet.
+In 1884, Rostron joined the Merchant Navy Cadet School Ship HMS Conway as a cadet.
 After two years of training on the Conway, he was apprenticed to the Waverley Line of Messrs Williamson, Milligan and Co. in Liverpool on the iron clipper ship Cedric the Saxon.

 In 1887 Rostron joined the barque Red Gauntlet as a second mate.
 Soon after, he left the Waverley Line and joined the barque Camphill.
 He was commissioned a sub-lieutenant in the Royal Naval Reserve (RNR) on 28 April 1893.
 In December 1894 Rostron served on board the steamship Concord after which he passed the examinations for his extra master's certificate.

 On 14 September 1899 Arthur Rostron married Ethel Minnie Stothert, daughter of Richard Stothert, in St John the Baptist church Atherton.

 Rostron joined the Cunard Line in January 1895 and earned a position as fourth officer on the ocean liner RMS Umbria.
 In the years afterward he would serve on other Cunard ships including the Aurania, Etruria, Servia, Cherbourg, Ultonia and Saxonia.
 As a member of the RNR, Rostron regularly attended training at HMS Excellent (including in September 1902).
 He temporarily left the Cunard Line to serve with the Royal Navy during a period of international tension occasioned by the Russo-Japanese War of 1904–1905.

 Rostron subsequently returned to the Cunard Line.
-He was made first officer of RMS Lusitania in 1907, but was transferred to the Bresica and promoted to ship's captain the day before Lusitania's maiden voyage.
-Bresica and his next several ships served the Mediterranean region, including his first passenger ship, RMS Pannonia, whose New York City – Mediterranean route he commanded from 1 January 1911.
+He was made first officer of RMS Lusitania in 1907, but was transferred to the Brescia and promoted to ship's captain the day before Lusitania's maiden voyage.
+Brescia and his next several ships served the Mediterranean region, including his first passenger ship, RMS Pannonia, whose New York City – Mediterranean route he commanded from 1 January 1911.
 He became captain of the passenger liner RMS Carpathia on 18 January 1912.
 By this time a lieutenant in the RNR, Rostron was decorated with the RNR Officer's Reserve Decoration (RD) on 9 November 1909.
 He was promoted to commander in the RNR on 18 January 1912.